 Bibim Guksu refers to thin, wheat noodles like Somyeon/Somen.

 Bibim Naengmyeon refers to noodles made from buckwheat, arrowroot, and/or sweet potato starch.
 Long and darker in color, Naengmyeon noodles have more stretch and chew.
-The texture is not as soft but pleasantly chewy and a little bit tough.
+The texture is not as soft but pleasantly chewy and slightly tough.

 Can I make this dish ahead of time?